yuval11111111/assembly/README.md

 npm i fs readline
 ```
   and press enter
 + now you've successfully installed the assembly reader now you can activate the application

+## node.js intallation
++ go to https://nodejs.org/en and download the LTS version
++ open the installation process

+  after the installation done click close and you now can run this program
 # activation
 + open powershell and type
 ```bash